mercedes-benz/acentrik/helm-charts/EDGE_NODE.md

 4. Redis for stateless provider setup to support High Availability (Optional)
 5. **Outbound network** required on the kubernetes setup, this is because provider are required to request endpoint from Acentrik services, such as Aquarius & RBAC
    - Refer to config such as `config.aquariusUrl` & `config.rbacUrl` on the values file
-6. (Optional) **Inbound network** required for provider, In order for the Edge Node to connect to Acentrik Marketplace, Provider need to be **public accesible** from Acentrik Marketplace.
+6. **Inbound network** required for provider, In order for Acentrik Marketplace to connect to the Edge Node, Provider need to be **public accesible** from Acentrik Marketplace
+   - Preferably a SSL Certificated public facing endpoint

 ---